-The phrase Software Delivery Lifecycle (SDLC) refers to the multi-step process that begins with source code and progresses through software testing, packaging, and beta testing, to deployment and production.
+The phrase Software Development Lifecycle (SDLC) refers to the multi-step process that begins with source code and progresses through software testing, packaging, and beta testing, to deployment and production.
 There are several SDLC models available in software engineering and selecting the appropriate one for your project is half the fight in building a successful product.

 SDLC -Software Development Life Cycle